stephendade/Rpanion-server/README.md

 ### Automatic (Raspberry Pi)

+The Raspberry Pi Zero W(1) is not supported from version 0.10.0 onwards.

 For the Raspberry Pi 2, 3, 4,5 and Zero(2) run the below command on a fresh Raspberry Pi OS install to configure and install Rpanion-server with all required dependencies.
 Note this does not configure an initial Wifi hotspot.